avlimas/chat-room/README.md

 java -jar chat-room-1.0.0.jar
 ```
 You can connect to the application by these endpoints below.
 By default, the hostname is locahost and port is 8080.
+The default setting for the mongodb is:
+ - hostname:localhost
+ - port: 27017
+ - database_name: chat_db

+## Prequisites

+MongoDB, JDK8 are required but Docker for Windows/ Docker Toolbox is optional.

 ## REST Endpoints
 There are 6 endpoints in this application: